tapirdata/wson/README.md

 | null                | #n              |
 | undefined           | #u              |

-Numbers are stringified by `#` prepended to the the number converted to a string.
+Numbers are stringified by `#` prepended to the number converted to a string.

 Examples: